VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Testing

 Manual Testing was undertaken during the creation of this site.
-Testing included tests on various devices for responsiveness and UX aswell as testing code for bugs, validation and best practice.
+Testing included tests on various devices for responsiveness and UX aswell as testing code for bugs.
+Code was validated for best practice.

- - Testing sites used:
+ - Validation sites used:
    - W3C Markup Validator
+   - Jshint
    - Pep8 Compliance

-Below highlights the main issues and bugs found during the development.
+Below highlights the main issues, bugs and validation errors found during the development and how if possible the issues where rectified.
+Some errors where not rectified, this was due to either lack of developer knowledge or due to time constraints for further reading of validation documentation and/or testing.

 #### Issue 1